imranidz/tesla-merdeka-lightshow/README.md

 # **Saya Anak Malaysia Tesla Lightshow**

-Hi we're Darryl and Imran and we've made a Saya Anak Malaysia Tesla Lightshow!
+Hi we're Darryl and Imran.
+We made a Tesla lightshow to the tune of 'Saya Anak Malaysia'!

 Guide adapted from [teslamotors/light-show](https://github.com/teslamotors/light-show)